 Why is it important to make a Will?

 Everyone over the age of 18 should make a Will, and it’s especially important if you have family to look after.
-You should also update your Will throughout your life to ensure it remains in line with your wishes.
+You should also update your Will throughout your life.
 Having an up-to-date Will gives you the comfort of knowing that your wishes will be carried out.

 How do I find a solicitor?